dpannguyen/Proptech_Institute_Database/README.md

 ## An
   - To do...
+  - outputs companies’ name, their sponsors and what area of proptech they are interested in

 ## Kristina
   - To do...
+  - outputs companies’ name, their sponsors and what area of proptech they are interested in

 ## Ziran
   - To do...
+  - outputs companies’ name, their sponsors and what area of proptech they are interested in

 ## Helena
   - To do...
+  - outputs companies’ name, their sponsors and what area of proptech they are interested in

 ## Integration
   - Main.py To do...
+  - combines all of our outputs